Pioneering India Focused

 Halal is a word in Shari’a which means lawful and permissible.
 Halal investing is simply investing according to the guidance found in Islam.
 This guidance is derived from the primary sources of Islam, the revealed word of Allah, the Qur’an, and the teachings and guidance from the final Prophet, Prophet Muhammad ﷺ. (pbuh)

 Halal investing requires the investor to know all about investment products and understand how they work and only then would it be possible to assess if the investment is in line with Islamic finance principles.
-For Muslims, one of the most critical aspects of Shari’a law is ensuring that all income sources are halal.
-Islamic finance places huge importance on ensuring that income is halal (legitimate) and this is enshrined in the Holy Quran.
+For Muslims, one of the most critical aspects of Shari’a law is ensuring that all income sources are Halal.
+Islamic finance places huge importance on ensuring that income is Halal (legitimate) and this is enshrined in the Holy Quran.
 It would not be inaccurate or exaggerating if it was said that Halal investing incorporates all of these factors.
 Ibn Taymiyyah (d.
 728AH/1328CE) states:

 “Shari’a was revealed to establish and perfect that which is beneficial and to prevent and eliminate that which is harmful.”
 [Fatawa ibn Taymiyyah]

 Shari’a law lays down principles and regulations Muslim investors must comply with if they want to invest in halal products.
 According to Shari’a rules, compliance with Islamic finance principles leads to a more ethical and just society.
 This goes against the western notion that making money is the ultimate aim for investors where one party benefits at the expense of others due to the key evils undermining conventional banking & finance, namely interest, excessive uncertainty and gambling.
 Whilst Islamic finance does not prohibit making money, it does place emphasis on ethics, justice and mutual benefit, so that a balance is achieved between religion, family, life, intellect, and property.
-Thus, halal investments encourage Muslims to invest responsibly and always ethically.
+Thus, Halal investments encourage Muslims to invest responsibly and always ethically.
 It is still very possible to make money ethically with the right investments.

 7 Key Principles